 No!
 Just look in the mirror, we all are doing this to ourselves, every day and increasingly 24/7.
 Don’t blame ‘Big Brother’, we are giving it up to the ‘algorithms’, whether it be via digitalisation, automation, robotics or the internet of things.

-Let me share a table with you that I use in my Master Class sessions.
-This table outlines Australian jobs by major household income segments.
+The table below outlines Australian jobs by major household income segments.
 The past are facts and whilst the forecasts are mine they are based on emerging trends and my somewhat extensive research and interest on this topic.

 Distribution of Australian jobs by income segment